ABenC377/Wooden-cube-puzzle/README.md

 # Wooden-cube-puzzle

-My partner recently bought a puzzle, which is a 5x5 wooden cube broken into 25 pieces which have a squigly shape a bit like the frustrating squigly pieces in tetris, but extended out by one.
-They look a bit like this.
+My partner recently bought a puzzle, which is a 5x5 wooden cube broken into 25 pieces which each have a shape a bit like the frustrating squigly pieces in tetris but extended out on one side (because they occupy five units, rather than four).

-__x x x

-x x

 These 25 pieces can be placed together to remake the cube.